• Skip to content

 • clearly signposted as customer parking only

-• included in a Retail Lease agreement, if available.
+• included in a Retail Lease agreement, if applicable.

 See the Retail Leases Act 1994 for the definition of retail and the required categories.